 Did you know that spa holidays are a family tradition in many of Europe’s top destinations?
-Pack an ETIAS visa waiver to easily travel between several European countries, choose a wellness oriented hotel, and you’ll return home with cultural riches, incredible experiences and healthy habits to last a lifetime.
+Pack an ETIAS visa waiver to easily travel between several European countries, choose wellness oriented hotels, and you’ll return home with cultural riches, incredible experiences and healthy habits to last a lifetime.

 Here are five trending destinations for 2020 boasting some of Europe’s latest events, top attractions and wellness spa accommodations where you can eat well, feel fit and truly relax and refresh as a family.